1. Climb to the top of the Empire State Building

 One of the best places in the city to try a little bit of everything all in one place; Chelsea Market offers food from all over the world.

-18. Look for the Friends building and Carrie’s apartment in Greenwich Village
+18. Look for the Friends building and Carrie’s Sex and the City apartment in Greenwich Village

 19. Visit Ellis Island